maxibor/meetdock/README.md

     result = input1 + input 2
     return(result)
 ```

-## Environment - Conda

-To ensure the cross-platform reproducibility of this method, we choose to work with a [conda](https://conda.io) environment.

-The environment file is available here as [environment.yml](./environment.yml).

-### 1- create the environment from the environment.yml file

-`conda env create -f environment.yml`

-### 2- activate the environment

-`source activate meetu`

 ## Project Management HOW TO
 Go to projects Tab, click on `Scoring Soft` and add move tasks.